 i. appropriateness of teletherapy;

 vii. legal/ethical issues;

 viii.
 HIPAA compliance.

 After meeting this initial requirement clinicians are required to receive three hours of continuing education in teletherapy every renewal.

 When clinicians have met these requirements they are to update their declaration of practice statement and notify the board.
-The training is required to be in a synchronous manner.
-This means that the training needs to be either a live on-site training or a live interactive webinar.
-Online self-study programs do not meet the requirements.
 Please refer to the full rule to ensure that the training you are receiving is covering the required topics in order to meet the rule.
 The rule also outlines other requirements for providing teletherapy.

 The licensing board defines teletherapy as the following, “Teletherapy is defined as a method of delivering mental health counseling, psychotherapy, and marriage and family therapy services as prescribed by R.S.
 37:1101 and R.S.
 37:1116 using interactive technology-assisted media to facilitate prevention, assessment, diagnosis, and treatment of mental, emotional, behavioral, relational, and addiction disorders to individuals, groups, organizations, or the general public that enables a licensee and a client(s) separated by distance to interact via synchronous video and audio transmission.”
 Clinicians are not allowed to provide teletherapy through asynchronous means.
 An example of this would be teletherapy through secure messaging.